sbooker/transaction-manager/README_EN.md

     *   **Force the developer to use locks** (pessimistic or optimistic, depending on the `TransactionHandler` implementation), which prevents data races by default.
     *   **Eliminate the need for repositories** within code that modifies the system's state.
 Your application code depends only on the `TransactionManager`, making it simpler and cleaner.

+3. **Automatic State Management.** After every transactional() operation, the transaction manager completely clears its internal state.
+This prevents memory leaks and ensures that each transaction starts with a "clean slate," which is critical for a robust worker operation.

 ## Key Features

+*   **Automatic State Clearing:** After every commit or rollback, the transaction manager completely clears its internal state (the Unit of Work) and the state of the underlying handler.
+This prevents memory leaks and ensures operation isolation in long-running processes.
 *   **Explicit Transaction Boundaries:** The `transactional()` method is the only way to perform an atomic operation.
 *   **Single Loading Mechanism with Locking:** The `getLocked()` method is the only way to retrieve an entity for modification, forcing the use of locks and preventing concurrent access issues.
 *   **Unit of Work Pattern:** Manages a list of modified and new objects and persists them all in a single transaction.